|Public Education||List of educational projects sponsored by FOAM|

 In 2009, Mary Burke received $1275 (with an additional $790 grant in 2010) to support her project to assess the Arcata Marsh for carbon sequestration potential.
 She plans to assess each component of the wetland as a source or sink of carbon.
 If the marsh is determined to be a net sink for carbon, it could potentially be registered as a carbon offset project.
 Her advisor is Robert Gearheart, emeritus professor of Environmental Engineering.
 Her thesis was completed in 2011, with a copy in the FOAM library.

-On completion of their studies, recipients are expected to present their findings to FOAM via a written report or a poster to display at the interpretive center or a public lecture.
+On completion of their studies, recipients are expected to present their findings via a public lecture and to donate a copy of their thesis to the FOAM library.

 Since 2004, FOAM has co-sponsored a student bird art contest with Redwood Region Audubon Society.
 Students in grades K-12 throughout Humboldt County are invited to submit a drawing, painting, collage, or sketch of one of 40 selected birds.
 Wildlife artists and educators judge the results, with all entries displayed during the Godwit Days festival in April and copies of the winners posted at the interpretive center during May.